LukasPxzx/Portofolio/README.md

 - **Application Types**:
   - Some projects are simple applications that can be run on any standard computer.
-  - Others may require specific hardware (like GPUs) or software setups (like TensorFlow or PyTorch) to function properly.
+  - Others may require specific hardware (like RaspberryPi 2W, sensors, etc...) or software setups (like TensorFlow or PyTorch) to function properly.

 ## Technologies Used